-Surface complexation modeling of radium behavior on sodium montmorillonite was fit using two sites with one monodentate reaction per site and an exchange reaction with the inner layer cations, as seen in figure 6, and in the fitted reaction constants in table 2.
-Fitting the data required an exchange reaction where radium displaced sodium in the inner layer of the clay.
+Surface complexation modeling of radium behavioradsorption to sodium montmorillonite was fit using two sites.
+One monodentate reaction was used to describe adsorption to xxx, and an exchange reaction was used to describe adsorption to inner layer sites, ( figure 6), ).
+Fitting the data required an exchange reaction where radium displaced sodium in the inner layer of the clay (table 2.
 This method is commonly used to predict metal sorption behavior with clays, and explains the large extent of sorption over the whole pH range [20], [21].
-X-ray absorption spectroscopy studies of the analog compound, barium, with montmorillonite confirm this dualistic behavior, finding the formation of both inner sphere and outer sphere complexes [35].
-Previous models of metal sorption to clays have used a similar scheme for surface behavior as here, however used multiple types of sites to represent surface sorption using the strong and weak site formulation described for ferrihydrite [46].
+A similar suite of reactions was used to describe Ba adsorption to Na-montmorillonite, and X-ray absorption spectroscopy confirmed the formation of both inner sphere and outer sphere complexes [35].
+Other models of metal sorption to clays have used a similar scheme for surface behavior as here, however used multiple types of sites to represent surface sorption using the strong and weak site formulation described for ferrihydrite [46].
 The designation of “strong” and “weak” sites does not apply to the sites used in this model since both contribute to sorption at the modeled low levels of radium.
 The number of fitted sites was also significantly lower than reported in the literature, with literature values producing poor fits.
 A single site, two reaction model was also considered but did not fit the experimental data as well the two site model, nor did it match previous SCM formulations for montmorillonites.
 The presence of exchange in these models account for the significant extent of sorption at acidic pHs, however, the fitted surface complexation constants also suggest that radium binds more strongly with the clay surface than either of the iron oxides.

-Unfortunately, there is a limited data set that uses surface complexation modeling to examine group II cation behavior with montmorillonites.
-There is, however, a broad base of literature examining the strength of exchange and surface reactions with other metals [21], [36], [46].
-Selectivity coefficients for other metals and sodium montmorillonite have been calculated previously, showing a range of values from 0.7 to 398.
+Although SCM has not been extensively used to examine group II cation behavior adsorption with montmorillonites, there is a broad base of literature examining the strength of exchange and surface reactions with other metals [21], [36], [46].
+Previously calculated metal exchange reactions with sodium montmorillonite cations show a range of values from 0.7 to 398.
 Here, the calculated selectivity coefficient for radium is 1.41, which suggests that radium could easily be displaced by other metals in solution.
 This matches with observations that increases in ionic strength result in radium displacement [2], [18].
-Comparisons of typical surface site reactions reveal a different story, where the extent of radium adsorption in our study is significantly more extensive than that found for other potentially hazardous metals such as uranium, americium, manganese, and cadmium, though not as strong as that of tin [21], [47], [48].
+Comparisons of typical surface site reactions, in contrast, illustrate that the extent of radium adsorption in our study is significantly more extensive than that found for other potentially hazardous metals such as uranium, americium, manganese, and cadmium, though not as strong as that of tin [21], [47], [48].
 This suggests that interactions between multiple metals with a clay surface will be intricate, resulting in differential competition for the various available sites.
 The differences between metal reactions with respect to the surface are likely less important than those in exchange, but the sum of their effects is difficult to predict a priori.